FullCombos/twitter-kit-android-kotlin/README.md

 TODO:

-1. Remove picasso dependency
+1. Remove `picasso` dependency
-2. Use JobIntentService for TweetUploadService
+2. Use `JobIntentService` for `TweetUploadService`
-3. Convert java to kotlin for tweet-ui
+3. Convert java to kotlin for `tweet-ui`
-4. Support registerForActivityResult
+4. Migrate deprecated implementations to `registerForActivityResult`